-Photographs by Jonathan Buckley except where noted.
+Photography by Jonathan Buckley except where noted.

-Above: The vegetable bank at Perch Hill, the home Sarah Raven shares with writer Adam Nicolson and their family.
+The vegetable bank at Perch Hill, the home Sarah Raven shares with writer Adam Nicolson and their family.
 Shown here, from the background to the foreground: lime green clouds of Euphorbia characias subsp. wulfenii (£7.95); Tulipa 'Gentle Giants'; Mustard 'Red Frills' (£1.95 for 250 seeds); Mustard 'Red Giant' (£1.95 for 250 seeds) mixed with Tulipa 'Compassion'.
 Tulip bulbs are available from Sarah's shop in autumn.

 Following are Sarah's top ten tips for bounty, ease, and good looks in your kitchen garden:

 1. Grow as much of what you like as possible.
 Clear as big a space as you can and think about maximum productivity per square inch.